vanilla/vanilla/plugins/HtmLawed/htmLawed/htmLawed_README.txt

 == 1  About htmLawed ================================================

-  htmLawed is a highly customizable single-file PHP script to make text secure, and standard- and admin policy-compliant for use in the body of HTML 4, XHTML 1 or 1.1, or generic XML documents.
-It is thus a configurable input (X)HTML filter, processor, purifier, sanitizer, beautifier, etc., and an alternative to the HTMLTidy:- http://tidy.sourceforge.net application.
+  htmLawed is a PHP script to process text with HTML markup to make it more compliant with HTML standards and administrative policies.
+It works by making HTML well-formed with balanced and properly nested tags, neutralizing code that may be used for cross-site scripting (XSS) attacks, allowing only specified HTML tags and attributes, and so on.
+Such `lawing in` of HTML in text used in (X)HTML or XML documents ensures that it is in accordance with the aesthetics, safety and usability requirements set by administrators.

-  The `lawing in` of input text is needed to ensure that HTML code in the text is standard-compliant, does not introduce security vulnerabilities, and does not break the aesthetics, design or layout of web-pages. htmLawed tries to do this by, for example, making HTML well-formed with balanced and properly nested tags, neutralizing code that may be used for cross-site scripting ('XSS') attacks, and allowing only specified HTML elements/tags and attributes.
+  htmLawed is highly customizable, and fast with low memory usage.
+Its free and open-source code is in one small file, does not require extensions or libraries, and works in older versions of PHP as well.
+It is a good alternative to the HTML Tidy:- http://tidy.sourceforge.net application.

 -- 1.1  Example uses ------------------------------------------------